galaxyproject/training-material/topics/metagenomics/tutorials/pathogen-detection-from-nanopore-foodborne-data/tutorial.md

 >
 > Inspect the **Kraken2** report for `Barcode10` tag
 >
-> 1. What is the most found species?
+> 1. What is the most commonly found species?
-> 2. What is the second most found species?
+> 2. What is the second most commonly found species?
-> 3. How many sequences are classified and How many are unclassified?
+> 3. How many sequences are classified and how many are unclassified?
-> 4. What are the difference between **Kraken2** tool's report with **Kalamari** database and **Kraken2** tool's report with **Standard PlusPF** database with regards to the previous 3 questions
+> 4. What are the differences between **Kraken2** tool's report with **Kalamari** database and **Kraken2** tool's report with **Standard PlusPF** database regarding the previous 3 questions?
 >
 > > <solution-title></solution-title>
 > >